-Tiny Tea is your first go-to of our blends as it addresses the root cause of the issue; restoring digestive function to enable fluids to be circulated around the body normally.
-Tiny Tea aids to release any heat due to stagnation and in turn reduces excess sweating.
+Digestive Herbs, formerly known as Tiny Tea is your first go-to of our blends as it addresses the root cause of the issue; restoring digestive function to enable fluids to be circulated around the body normally.
+Digestive Herbs, aids to release any heat due to stagnation and in turn reduces excess sweating.

 If your body is holding excess heat, then the most applicable blend from our range is Sleep Tea.

 The slightly cooling and calming formula of herbs in Sleep Tea help to restore normal circulation.
 The body needs to cool by circulating warm blood from the exterior of the body to the internal organs so that we can fall asleep.
 As this process occurs the body no longer tries to release its own heat by sweating.